sonisarm/landgen-multisp/structure/readme.md

 * *harvester.sh*: Processing script used to organize and summarize STRUCTURE outputs.
 It formats the output files for each K value so they can be processed by Structure Harvester, which calculates summary statistics such as likelihoods and prepares input files for determining the most probable K using the Evanno ΔK method.

-* Cteydis: Example of STRUCTURE input file containing the multilocus genotype data for all individuals.
+* *Cteydis*: Example of STRUCTURE input file containing the multilocus genotype data for all individuals.
 Its created from a STRand file in R with the following R code:
 ```
 # read STRand.
 Assign ploidy and usatnt.
 Genambig <- read.STRand('STRand.csv', sep = ";", popInSam = FALSE)
 all_samples <- Samples(Genambig)
 Usatnts(Genambig) <- usatnt
 Ploidies(Genambig) <- pl
+# Write structure
 write.Structure(Genambig, ploidy = pl, file=file.path("..", "..", "Data", "Stru", sp), writepopinfo = TRUE, missingout = -9)
 ```